CptAwe/Hacker101/5-Photo Gallery/ReadMe.md

 The complete log is in the [sqlmap.log](./helpfull_files/sqlmap.log) file.

+### Attempt 1:

 It has given us a lot of useful information!
 Let's use this tool in a more aggressive way by using the `-dbs` flag.
 Also, let's add some speed with `--threads 8`.

-sqlmap will use the exploits it have found to retrieve the databases' names.
+sqlmap will use the exploits it has found to retrieve the databases' names.
 It achieves this by treating the server as an oracle.
 The server responds with `500` or `404` depending on whether the sql commands were run successfully or not.
 This way we can find a lot of info.

 For example, let's find what databases exist by running: